Taknok/youtube-auto-like/README.md

-# YouTube Auto Like
+# YouTube Auto Dislike

 ## Presentation
-A plugin that likes videos from channels you subscribe to, so you never forget to support your favorite content creators.
+A plugin that dislikes videos from certain channels.
 No login required.

 Available in the [Firefox Add-ons store](https://addons.mozilla.org/en/firefox/addon/youtube_auto_like/) The chrome extension is currently banned from the store ([old link](https://chrome.google.com/webstore/detail/youtube-auto-like/loodalcnddclgnfekfomcoiipiohcdim)).